-Grades: 11 & 12

-SL Prerequisites: PreIB Spanish 2 HL Prerequisites: PreIB Spanish 3
+Grades: 11 & 12 SL Prerequisites: PreIB Spanish 2 HL Prerequisites: PreIB Spanish 3 Credits: 2.0 for HL, 1.0 for SL GPA: 5.0

 This is a college level course designed to advance students' abilities to use the language they have studied as a basis for further study, work and leisure.
 Students will continue to perfect their grammar skills and increase vocabulary while reading, reflecting about, and specifying their own personal opinion about a variety of texts relating to controversial topics.
 The primary focus at this level is to become precise in the use of the language, with a particular focus on spoken language.